Atari Jaguar: Reception

 Reviewing the Jaguar just a few weeks prior to its launch, GamePro gave it a "thumbs sideways".
 They praised the power of the hardware but criticized the controller, and were dubious of how the software lineup would turn out, commenting that Atari's failure to secure support from key third party publishers such as Capcom was a bad sign.
-They concluded that "Like the 3DO, the Jaguar is a risky investment – just not quite as expensive."
+They concluded: "Like the 3DO, the Jaguar is a risky investment – just not quite as expensive."

 The Jaguar won GameFan's "Best New System" award for 1993.

 The small size and poor quality of the Jaguar's game library became the most commonly cited reason for its failure in the marketplace.
 The pack-in game Cybermorph was one of the first polygon-based games for consoles, but was criticized for design flaws and a weak color palette, and compared unfavorably with the SNES's Star Fox.
 Other early releases like Trevor McFur in the Crescent Galaxy, Raiden, and Evolution: Dino Dudes also received poor reviews, the latter two for failing to take full advantage of the Jaguar's hardware.
-Jaguar did eventually earn praise with games such as Tempest 2000, Doom, and Wolfenstein 3D.
+The Jaguar did eventually earn praise with games such as Tempest 2000, Doom and Wolfenstein 3D.
 The most successful title during the Jaguar's first year was Alien vs. Predator.
-However, these occasional successes were seen as insufficient while the Jaguar's competitors were receiving a continual stream of critically acclaimed software; GamePro concluded their rave review of Alien vs. Predator by remarking "If Atari can turn out a dozen more games like AvP, Jaguar owners could truly rest easy and enjoy their purchase."
-In late 1995 reviews of the Jaguar, Game Players remarked, "The Jaguar suffers from several problems, most importantly the lack of good software." and Next Generation likewise commented that "thus far, Atari has spectacularly failed to deliver on the software side, leaving many to question the actual quality and capability of the hardware.
+However, these occasional successes were seen as insufficient, while the Jaguar's competitors were receiving a continual stream of critically acclaimed software; GamePro concluded their rave review of Alien vs. Predator by remarking: "If Atari can turn out a dozen more games like AvP, Jaguar owners could truly rest easy and enjoy their purchase."
+In a late 1995 review of the Jaguar, Game Players remarked: "The Jaguar suffers from several problems, most importantly the lack of good software."
+Next Generation likewise commented that "thus far, Atari has spectacularly failed to deliver on the software side, leaving many to question the actual quality and capability of the hardware.
 With only one or two exceptions – Tempest 2000 is cited most frequently – there have just been no truly great games for the Jaguar up to now."
-They further noted that while Atari is well known by older gamers, the company had much less overall brand recognition than Sega, Sony, Nintendo, or even The 3DO Company.
+They further noted that though Atari is well known by older gamers, the company had much less overall brand recognition than Sega, Sony, Nintendo, or even The 3DO Company.
 However, they argued that with its low price point, the Jaguar might still compete if Atari could improve the software situation.
 They gave the system two out of five stars.
-Game Players also stated the despite being 64-bit, the Jaguar is much less powerful than the 3DO, Saturn, and PlayStation, even when supplemented with the Jaguar CD.
-With such a small library of games to challenge the incumbent 16-bit game consoles, Jaguar's appeal never grew beyond a small gaming audience.
+Game Players also stated though it is 64-bit, the Jaguar is much less powerful than the 3DO, Saturn, and PlayStation, even when supplemented with the Jaguar CD.
+With such a small library of games to challenge the incumbent 16-bit game consoles, the Jaguar's appeal never grew beyond a small gaming audience.
 Digital Spy commented: "Like many failed hardware ventures, it still maintains something of a cult following but can only be considered a misstep for Atari."